All Episodes

 It's extremely individualist in that sense.

-Those are like communities where you can have like uh, I don't know, you leave out your fresh picked fruit on the side of the road and people will deposit money and take what so in that sense, those are much more collectivist communities in the sense that they're higher trust, they can depend upon each other, they trust each other more.
+Those are like communities where you can have like, I don't know, you leave out your fresh picked fruit on the side of the road and people will deposit money and take what.

-So I really hate that kind of language which keeps us on the Democrat plantation of not acknowledging that these people are alien to our society.
+So I really hate that kind of language, which keeps us on the Democrat plantation of not acknowledging that these people are alien to our society.

-They're literally foreigners, and yeah, when they're coming here, it's not because they want to, I don't know, participate in the American experiment or whatever.
+And yeah, when they're coming here, it's not because they want to, I don't know, participate in the American experiment or whatever.

 Like the American dream to them is just coming here and getting free stuff.